GriefSmith/Ctranslator/TRANSLATION_GUIDE.md

-# Spanish → English Translator - User Guide
+# Ctranslator - Complete User Guide

 ## Overview

-This Canva app translates Spanish text elements to English with a professional review workflow.
-Perfect for translating documents, presentations, and designs.
+This Canva app provides bidirectional Spanish ↔ English translation with a professional review workflow.
+Perfect for translating documents, presentations, designs, and any multilingual content.

+**Available Translations:**

+- 🇪🇸 Spanish → 🇺🇸 English
+- 🇺🇸 English → 🇪🇸 Spanish

 ## Complete Workflow

 ### 1. Setup Stage

 **What to do:**

-- Open your Canva design with Spanish text
+- Open your Canva design with text you want to translate
-- Launch the "Spanish → English Translator" app from the side panel
+- Launch **Ctranslator** from the Apps panel
 - Select the text elements you want to translate
   - Press `Ctrl/Cmd + A` to select all text elements
   - Or manually select specific elements

 **What you'll see:**

 - The app displays: "✓ Selected X text element(s)"
-- "Translate to English" button becomes enabled
+- Two translation buttons available:
+  - **"Translate to English"** (for Spanish text)
+  - **"Translate to Spanish"** (for English text)

 ### 2. Translation Stage

 **What happens:**

+- Click your desired translation button:
-- Click **"Translate to English"**
+  - **"Translate to English"** - Converts Spanish → English
+  - **"Translate to Spanish"** - Converts English → Spanish
 - The app automatically translates each selected text element
 - Uses MyMemory API (free, no signup required)
 - Shows progress during translation
 - Handles errors gracefully (skips empty text, shows failures)

 **Wait time:**

 - ~500ms per element
 - 10 elements ≈ 5 seconds
 - 50 elements (max) ≈ 25 seconds